Canonical connections on sub-Riemannian manifolds with constant symbol: Morimoto's Cartan connection as a grading and an affine connection

 \subsection{Strongly compatible connections and flatness}

 We emphasize the following important consequence of our previous proof. \begin{corollary}[Sub-Riemannian flatness theorem] Let $(M, E, g)$ be a sub-Riemannian manifold with constant symbol $\mathfrak{g}_-$.
-Let $(G_-, E',g')$ be the Carnot group corresponding to the symbol $\mathfrak{g}_-$ with its sub-Riemannian structure. \begin{enumerate}[\rm (a)] \item If $I$ is an $E$-grading and there exist $\nabla$ is a strongly compatible connection with $(E,g,I)$ satisfying
+Let $(G_-, E',g')$ be the Carnot group corresponding to the symbol $\mathfrak{g}_-$ with its sub-Riemannian structure. \begin{enumerate}[\rm (a)] \item There exist $\nabla$ is a strongly compatible connection with $(E,g,I)$ for some $E$-grading $I$ satisfying

 for any $X, Y \in \Gamma(TM)$, then $(M,E,g)$ is locally isometric to $(G_-, E',g')$.
 Furthermore, $I$ and $\nabla$ are then respectively the Morimoto grading and connection of $(M,E,g)$. \item Conversely, if $(M, E, g)$ is locally isometric to $(G_-, E',g')$, and if $I$ and $\nabla$ are respectively its Morimoto grading and connection, then they satisfy \eqref{Flat}. \end{enumerate} \end{corollary}